Reputation in the Shadow of Exit: Discussion

 There are several fruitful directions for future analysis.
 First, understanding the limits of endogenous exit when players' actions are imperfectly monitored is a natural next step.
+Moreover, the paper focuses only on pure Stackelberg strategies.
+Accommodating mixed Stackelberg strategies is natural and potentially interesting.
 The methods developed in this paper need not apply because reputation formation and incentive provision are much more subtle with imperfect monitoring, and the standard law-of-large-numbers intuitions do not apply with endogenous exit.
 Second, understanding the case with multiple commitment types is also promising, away from sequential equilibria---here, the set of payoffs may be pathological because of continuation payoffs at off-path deviations (i.e. taking a committed action that is not on the path of play).
-Finally, there is scope to apply the machinery in this paper to several other settings.
+Third, there is scope to apply the machinery in this paper to several other settings.
 For example, in the repeated trust game, my findings can give predictions about when the long-run player can teach short-run players to trust them even when a lack of trust might prematurely end the game.
 Alternatively, Theorem \ref{t: commitment theorem} can be used to give conditions under which Markov equilibria have reputation foundations in stopping time games where short-run or myopic players can stop at any time (i.e. adapted versions of \cite{Chassang10}).
 Finally, outside of Markov predictions, these results may give new interpretations of ``bad reputation'' style results in the spirit of \cite{ElyValimaki03} and \cite{ely2008when}.

-\section{Appendix: Omitted Proofs}
+\section{APPENDIX: OMITTED PROOFS}

 \makeatletter \@currentlabel{Appendix.}\makeatother